unboxedtype/light/README.md

   Some pieces  of logic should be  executed only when and  if they are needed,  not when  they are  defined.
-This  lets you  define things without worrying too much about suboptimal gas usage.
+This  lets you  define things without worrying too much about sub-optimal gas usage.
 This, in turn, removes the temptation  of doing premature optimization  that is, as we all know, the root of all evil.